James Scott (boxer): Murder conviction and later career

+In January 1980, Scott lost an appeal to have his armed robbery conviction thrown out.
+His argument centered around a voluntary statement that he gave but refused to sign, as well as the searching of his car without a search warrant.
+A three judge appeals panel disagreed, stating the unsigned statement was still legal evidence and a search warrant was not necessary for his car.

 On May 25, 1980, five and a half months after the López fight, Scott had his first professional loss, an upset in which he was defeated by Jerry "The Bull" Martin.
-Scott was knocked down twice by Martin during the fight, once in the first round and once in the fifth.
+Scott was knocked down twice by Martin, once in the first round and again late in the second round.
 He was defeated by decision.
 Scott was paid $40,000 for the fight, of which 10% was donated to a crime victims' fund.

-After being ordered by a judge to stand trial, in 1981, he was retried for the murder of Everett Russ and was found guilty.
-He was sentenced to life in prison on March 20, 1981.
+Scott also held an escrow account with some of his winnings at this time, which he hoped to use to open a rehabilitation center for former prisoners, to be run by former prisoners.
+A prison guard told Family Weekly in 1980 that Scott was a changed man because of his passion for boxing.

+In 1981, a judge ordered Scott to stand trial again for the murder of Everett Russ.
+At this second trial, the prosecutor presented a slightly different version of events, attesting that Scott went into the building alone, robbed Barrett and assaulted Skinner before shooting Russ, who was expecting to receive drugs as well.
+The prosecutor's alleged motive for the murder was that Scott did not like the kind of person Russ was as someone involved with the drug trade, and that Scott did not want Russ to tell police about the robbery.
+Scott's attorney, William Kunstler, admitted that Scott was guilty of the robbery but challenged the state's case for the murder.
+Scott was found guilty that February, and was sentenced to life in prison on March 20, 1981.
 Scott continued to maintain his innocence, insisting he was appealing the verdict and would continue to pursue the light heavyweight championship, though the loss to Martin and subsequent conviction for murder marked the functional end of Scott's consideration as a serious contender.

 In August, Scott defeated Dave Lee Royster, who had fought Scott to a draw in 1974.
 Scott's last professional fight was on September 5, 1981, when he lost a unanimous decision to Dwight Braxton.
-Braxton had formerly been an inmate at Rahway State Prison, serving five and a half years for armed robbery, and he knew Scott at the prison.
+Braxton had formerly been an inmate at Rahway State Prison, serving five and a half years for armed robbery.
+He knew Scott from time together at both Rahway and Trenton State Prisons, and was a part of the boxing program at Rahway.
 Scott finished his boxing career with a record of 19 wins, 2 losses and 1 draw.